 The price consists of the expenses for translation, editing, and proofreading.
 Altogether, you can expect costs in the range of 12,000 USD.
 That corresponds to a rate of 0.12 USD per word.

 How long does a book translation take?

 The translation of the example above would take six months: 30,000 words per month for the translation, five weeks for editing, two additional weeks for the translator’s review of the editor’s work, and three weeks for proofreading.

 Would you first like to see our work for yourself?
-We offer a sample translation, with editing, of one page (max.
-400 words).
+We offer a sample translation of one page of your book from English to German, (max.
+400 words), with editing.
 This will cost 70 USD*.
 If you then choose us to translate the entire work, the 70 USD will be credited to you as a down payment.

 *VAT of 7% may be charged.
 Such is the case (1) if the billing address is in Germany or (2) if the billing address is in the EU (but outside Germany) and you do not have any VAT ID number.

 Why does a novel translation cost so much?